kneasle/bellmetal/README.md

-# bellmetal
+# BellMetal
 A Rust library for efficiently proving and generating change ringing touches.

+I would hope that real bells have less rust than this repo!